hschaefer123/ui5-vitepress/README.md

 The dev server automatically opens a browser window at [http://localhost:5173](http://localhost:5173).

-Everything else is documented inside VitePress.
+Everything else can be found in the application.

 ## License